Coming to Terms With Hyphens: The Politics of Identity

 —Kay Flavell, Critical Theory Program

 In essence, the hyphen defines my “self,” for my life is a mosaic of hybrid cultures.
 The many faces of India are reflected in the plurality of my “self.”
 I have come to understand that “identity is not a static object but a creative process . . . an ongoing—indeed a lifelong occupation” (Kondo 48).
 Engaged in this “creative process” I find that part of my “self” is derived from the roles I play—mother, daughter, sister, wife—and part of it is motivated by who I want to be.
 This search does not follow a straight path to some neatly labelled goal but meanders through time and space and the inner reaches of my soul.
-It is a spiritual quest for my ideal self in a personal and national sense, one that is inspired by Tagore’s poem (Gitanjali #35) written for India and her people during their struggle for self-determination: Where the mind is without fear and the head is held high;
+It is a spiritual quest for my ideal self in a personal and national sense, one that is inspired by Tagore’s poem (Gitanjali #35) written for India and her people during their struggle for self-determination:

 Where knowledge is free;